 - Lightweight and usually smaller than portable HDs.

-- Larger and less portable than USB flash drives.
+- Larger and less portable than USB flash drives (though still relatively small).

 Portable hard drive (HD)

 HD technology generally has much slower read and write speeds than portable SSDs and high-quality USB flash drives.
-HD speed test results were between half and one-fifth the speed of SSDs in our test.
+HD speed test results are generally between half and one-fifth the speed of SSDs in our testing.
 This can make a huge difference if you're transferring large amounts of data, such as video files or a computer backup.

 On the plus side, HDs are relatively cheap.
-The cost-per-GB for a portable HD can be around one-tenth that of USB flash drives or SSDs.
-We tested three portable hard drives from WD, two from LaCie, one from Verbatim and one from Seagate.
-All scored similarly and none managed an overall score above 65, in no small part because of their slower speed.
+The cost-per-GB for a portable HD can be around one-tenth that of USB flash drives or SSDs, though SSDs are becoming more price-competitive.

 Portable HD pros: